srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

         ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1692272502536/c4dbd6ab-cfe4-439e-a762-f762ebc8e454.png align="center")

-    * As you can see our pod i runnin on IP : 10.244.0.3
+    * As you can see our pod i running on IP : 10.244.0.3

-    * Let's check it , we have to inside the kubernetes cluster , minikube makes this really easy , just type `minikube ssh` to get inside and then use curl to get the data from the IP
+    * Let's check it, we have to inside the Kubernetes cluster, minikube makes this really easy, just type `minikube ssh` to get inside and then use curl to get the data from the IP

         ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1692272657701/c6c9efe0-78f9-49ce-8d69-9f2edb127fd7.png align="center")